jstaf/ezldap/README.md

 directory server.
 Additionally, additions to an LDAP directory are performed using a set of configurable LDIF templates, making it very quick to customize the behavior of certain actions (like adding a group).
-Finally, for most tasks, a set of pre-made scripts are provided, for users who just want to get started doing stuff.
+Finally, for most tasks, a command-line interface is provided, for users who just want to get started doing stuff.

-**Example:**
+**Python example:**

 ```python
 import ezldap